-Hot glue guns are, themselves, pretty dangerous to use and you’ll need to be extremely careful to not let any touch your skin while hot.
+Hot glue guns are, by themselves, pretty dangerous to use and you’ll need to be extremely careful to not let them touch your skin while hot.

 However, the benefit of being able to work with this glue while it’s hot is that it is not flammable, whether wet or dry.
 This non-flammability and the lack of toxic chemicals used in making hot glues make them a universal favorite for home construction projects.